xibosignage/xibo-manual/source/en/scheduling_events.md

 {/tip}

 {tip}
-(Available from version 2.0 and later) **Monthly** Repeats can be determined by the Event date or by the day in the month the event falls on.
+Available from version 2.0 and later, **Monthly** Repeats can be determined by the Event date or by the day in the month the event falls on.

 For example: an event which is scheduled on 06/03/2019 can be set to repeat on the 6th day of every month or the 1st Wednesday of each month (as 06/03/2019 falls on a Wednesday).
 {/tip}